The above cartoon was produced by an anonymous cartoonist.

 sunrise.
 It was my first serious climb since the incident on February 10.
 It's hard to get back on the horse after being thrown, and I had to do it in less than ideal conditions.
 Tree 5 is about 90 feet tall, the climb is about 80 feet, it's way out in the middle of the swamp, there are lots of ominous looking dead branches near the top, there were high winds, and I had to do the climb alone.
 It was an exhilarating climb despite the wind and cold.
 As

-this photo shows, the swamp is very beautiful at this early stage of spring, when only about half the leaves are out.
-Most of the biggest cypresses (including Trees 3 and 5) still don't have their leaves out.
+show, the swamp is beautiful at this early stage of spring, when only about half the leaves are out.
+Most of the biggest cypresses (including Trees 3 and 5) still don’t have their leaves out.
 The highlight of the climb was a pair of Yellow-throated Warblers that appear to have a nest near the top of Tree 5.
 These birds showed absolutely no fear of me and approached

 semi-flooded forest.
 This was the most exhausting part of the triathlon, but the kayak ride back was the marathon, taking about three hours due to the strong winds (which always seemed to be in my face).